UniversalDataTool/universal-data-tool/CONTRIBUTING.md

 # Other stuff that's nice to know / FAQ

+## How do I develop the desktop application?

+You'll need two terminals.
+One will run the electron app, the other will run the electron app.

+1. Run `yarn start`
+2. Run `yarn start:desktop`

 ## How do I run the Cypress Integration Tests

 [Cypress integration tests](https://cypress.io) will run the web application and make sure that everything is working.